 |School Type||Community college, public||Community college, public||Community college, public|

-In addition to maintaining a minimum GPA and earning no less than a 'C' on each course, students must wear a cosmetology uniform while enrolled in this school's program.
+In addition to maintaining a minimum GPA and earning no less than a 'C' on each course, students will be responsible for their transportation to clinical and laboratory activities.
 The courses can prepare students to take the North Carolina State Board of Cosmetic Arts exam.

 Stanly Community College